How can I structure a board meeting for maximum effectiveness?

 Does Spinach AI offer an API?

-Yes, Spinach AI offers a Transcript & AI Summary API.
-This API is available as an add-on for some plans and is included in the Enterprise plan.
-It provides advanced capabilities for generating and managing transcripts and AI-generated summaries.
-[Source]
+Yes, Spinach AI provides a Transcript & AI Summary API, available as an add-on for some plans and included in the Enterprise plan.
+This API enables advanced transcript and summary generation.
+Source

 What integrations does Spinach AI support?

-Spinach AI integrates with popular tools such as Zoom, Google Meet, Microsoft Teams, Slack, Jira, and Salesforce.
-These integrations enable seamless collaboration, automated note-taking, and workflow optimization across different platforms.
-[Source]
+Spinach AI integrates with Zoom, Google Meet, Microsoft Teams, Slack, Jira, Salesforce, and more, enabling smooth collaboration and workflow automation across teams.
+Source

 What security and compliance certifications does Spinach AI have?

-Spinach AI is SOC 2 Type 2 certified (verified by EY), GDPR compliant, and HIPAA compliant (with Business Associate Agreements for healthcare data).
-The platform uses TLS and AES-256 encryption for data security and offers features like SAML SSO, SCIM provisioning, admin controls, and custom data retention policies.
-For the SOC 2 report, contact [email protected].
-[Source]
+Spinach AI is SOC 2 Type 2 certified (verified by EY), GDPR compliant, and HIPAA compliant.
+It uses TLS and AES-256 encryption, offers SAML SSO, SCIM provisioning, admin controls, and custom data retention policies.
+User data is never used for training.
+Source

 How does Spinach AI protect user data?